On Labor Day afternoon (Sept. 2 from 2 to 6 p.m.), we’re hosting a concert fundraiser at the beautiful Pluck Farm!

 Get more information and sign up to enter the competition.

-Thank you to our sponsors: Beer Study, Bonneville Electric, Franklin Street Yoga Center, Weaver Street Market and Carolina Jewelry Appraisers.
+Thank you to our sponsors: Beer Study, Bonneville Electric, Carolina Jewelry Appraisers, Chapel Hill Children and Adolescents’ Clinic, Franklin Street Yoga Center, Weaver Street Market.

 Would you rather taste than prepare the food?
 Buy tickets and join us as an attendee.
 Tickets range from $10 to $50.